-The CEFR companion volume has introduced descriptors for all communicative language competences, skills and strategies, adding and specifying the Pre-A1 level.
+The CEFR companion volume has introduced some new descriptors for all communicative language competences, skills and strategies, adding and specifying the Pre-A1 level.

-Young learners at grade I are identified as Pre-A1 language users who are gradually introduced to English language and culture.
+Young learners at grade II are identified as Pre-A1 language users who gradually continue to be introduced to English language and culture.

-Pre-A1 represents a 'milestone' half way towards Level A1, a band of proficiency at which the learner has not yet acquired a generative capacity, but relies upon a repertoire of words and a set of expressions.1
+Pre-A1 represents a 'milestone' half way towards Level A1, a band of proficiency at which the learner has not yet acquired a generative capacity, but relies upon a repertoire of words and a set of expressions.

-$^{^{1}\,\}underline{\text{https://rm.coe.int/common-european-framework-of-reference-for-languages-learning-teaching/16809ea0d4}}$
+&lt;sup>1https://rm.coe.int/common-european-framework-of-reference-for-languages-learning-teaching/16809ea0d4